iht/fpinscala/README.md

 If it's the first time, it will download all the necessary dependencies.

-To run the examples in sbt, use
+To run the exercises in sbt, use
 ```
 >  runMain package_name.object_name args
 ```